 “So everyone tells me,” Sargt said with a sigh.
 He patted the thrush on its head.
 “Now let us leave this place to its peace and find a warm meal, shall we?”

-“Can I eat the maggots?”
+“Can I eat any maggots?”